Kron4ek/Conty/README.md

 ## Features

-* Single executable - download (or create) and run, nothing else it required.
+* Single executable - download (or create) and run, nothing else is required.
 * Root rights are **not required**.
 * Compressed into squashfs, so it takes much less disk space than uncompressed containers.